← warez.sl0p.foo

 e81535f7MEDIUMNULL deref in onPeerShutdown — remote crash

-Disclaimer — This advisory, including all analysis, proof-of-concept code, and reproduction steps, was autonomously produced by AI coding agents (LLM-driven static analysis and automated testing).
-No human reviewed the output for correctness prior to publication.
-The findings may contain errors, false positives, or inaccurate severity assessments.
+Disclaimer — This advisory, including all analysis, proof-of-concept code, and reproduction steps, was produced by AI coding agents (LLM-driven static analysis and automated testing).
+Nothing here is published on the strength of static analysis alone: every finding is validated end-to-end before publication — the proof-of-concept is run against a real, affected build and the stated impact is observed, not inferred.
+That validation pipeline is itself largely automated, and the surrounding root-cause analysis, affected-version ranges, and severity assessments may still contain errors.
 All materials are provided as-is with absolutely no warranty.
 Use at your own risk and validate independently before acting on any claims made herein.
 Published for defensive research purposes only.